area9innovation/fast/mini/readme.md

 ### List

-Lists are "Cons"-based, single-linked, functional lists, a la List<> in Flow, although they are represented in the exp language.
+Lists are "Cons"-based, single-linked, functional lists, a la List<> in Flow, although they are represented in the exp language as a sequence of calls to cons and nil functions.

 	nil						- push the nil token on the stack
 	<list> <elm> cons		- push a list elm:list on the stack